exasol/release-droid/doc/user_guide/user_guide.md

     ```
 If you miss this step Release Droid will ask you to input the credentials directly through terminal.

+### Rules for Release on Exasol Jira

+* The release on the Community portal is a pre-requisite for the Jira release.
+Please, be aware that the Community and Jira releases must be made on the same machine because RD will search for the release state stored on the machine.

 ## How to Use Release Droid

 ### Run from Terminal